ascopes/protobuf-maven-plugin/protobuf-maven-plugin/src/site/markdown/faster-builds.md

 </plugin>
 ```

-Note that you may see new warnings, as ECJ tends to be much more vocal by default than javac.
+Note that you may see new warnings, as ECJ tends to be much more vocal by default than `javac`.
+Please raise any issues you find with Google on their Protobuf repository as needed.

 ## Move proto files into a separate module